photon-storage/gw3-doc/docs/api/gateway/ipns.md

   - Required: Yes
   - Description: The format of the secret key.
   - Example: `pem-pkcs8-cleartext` or `libp2p-protobuf-cleartext`

+- **alias**
+  - Required: No
+  - Description: Set up a nickname for your IPNS record
+  - Example: `Jack.eth`

 - **seq**
   - Required: No